Compact Cassette tape types and formulations

 Audio compact cassettes use magnetic tape of three major types which differ in fundamental magnetic properties, the level of bias applied during recording, and the optimal time constant of replay equalization.
-Specifications of each type were set in 1979 by the International Electrotechnical Commission (IEC).
-By this time, Type I (IEC I, 'ferric' or 'normal' tapes) included pure gamma ferric oxide formulations, Type II (IEC II, or 'chrome' tapes) included ferricobalt and chromium dioxide formulations, and Type IV (IEC IV, or 'metal' tapes) included metal particle tapes—the best-performing, but also the most expensive.
+Specifications of each type were set in 1979 by the International Electrotechnical Commission (IEC): Type I (IEC I, 'ferric' or 'normal' tapes), Type II (IEC II, or 'chrome' tapes), Type III (IEC III, ferrichrome or ferrochrome), and Type IV (IEC IV, or 'metal' tapes).
+'Type 0' was a non-standard designation for early compact cassettes that did not conform to IEC specification.

+By the time the specifications were introduced, Type I included pure gamma ferric oxide formulations, Type II included ferricobalt and chromium(IV) oxide formulations, and Type IV included metal particle tapes—the best-performing, but also the most expensive.
+Double-layer Type III tape formulations, advanced by Sony and BASF in the 1970s, never gained substantial market presence.

 In the 1980s the lines between three types blurred.
 Panasonic developed evaporated metal tapes that could be made to match any of the three IEC types.
 Metal particle tapes migrated to Type II and Type I, ferricobalt formulations migrated to Type I. By the end of the decade performance of the best Type I ferricobalt tapes (superferrics) approached that of Type IV tapes; performance of entry-level Type I tapes gradually improved until the very end of compact cassette production.

-Double-layer Type III (IEC III, ferrichrome or ferrochrome) tape formulations, advanced by Sony and BASF in the 1970s, never gained substantial market presence.
-'Type 0' was a non-standard designation for early compact cassettes that did not conform to IEC specification; in the 21st century it is informally used to denote any low quality or counterfeit cassette.

-Tape specifications
+Specifications

 Magnetic properties

 Magnetic recording relies on the use of hard ferrimagnetic or ferromagnetic materials.
 These require strong external magnetic fields to be magnetized, and retain substantial residual magnetization after the magnetizing field is removed.
 Two fundamental magnetic properties, relevant for audio recording, are: